Mohamed Ali Al Shorafa Al Hammadi

 Aryam Investment 1 secured two of five board seats at World Liberty Financial.
 The two Aryam-appointed directors are Martin Edelman (G42 general counsel, Paul Hastings senior counsel, adviser to Royal Group and Mubadala) and Peng Xiao (G42 CEO).
 Both also serve as directors of MGX.
 Other WLFI board members include Eric Trump and Zach Witkoff.
 WLFI website does not list Edelman or Xiao on its team page.

-Al Shorafa is fifth Tahnoon-cluster connector: Hub71 Chair, ADX Chair, ADIO Head, Etihad Aviation Chair, ADGM Vice Chair, SCA Chair, Abu Dhabi Housing Chair, DMT Chair, Exec Council member
+Al Shorafa holds concurrent senior seats across the Tahnoon-linked network: Hub71 Chair, ADX Chair, ADIO Head, Etihad Aviation Chair, ADGM Vice Chair, SCA Chair, Abu Dhabi Housing Chair, DMT Chair, and Abu Dhabi Executive Council member.

-His Excellency Mohammed Ali Al Shorafa Al Hammadi 2025 confirmed roles: Hub71 (Abu Dhabi tech accelerator under Mubadala) - Chairman of Board of Directors; Abu Dhabi Securities Exchange (ADX) - Chairman; Abu Dhabi Investment Office (ADIO, under ADDED) - Head; Department of Municipalities & Transport (DMT) - Chairman from 2023; Etihad Aviation Group - Chairman; Abu Dhabi Housing Authority - Chairman; Securities & Commodities Authority (SCA, UAE federal regulator) - Chairman; Abu Dhabi Global Market (ADGM, financial free zone hosting Aryam Investment-style entities) - Vice Chairman; Abu Dhabi Executive Council - Member.
-Connector role: Al Shorafa is the regulatory-and-listings bridge -- ADX listings + SCA federal oversight + ADGM entity registration + Hub71 (Mubadala vehicle) -- so any Tahnoon/MGX/G42/IHC/L'IMAD entity registered via ADGM, listed on ADX, or operating under SCA passes through Al Shorafa's seats.
-Worth investigating his role specifically in ADGM oversight of Aryam Investment 1 / RGH1 Investment SPV RSC Ltd registrations.
+His Excellency Mohammed Ali Al Shorafa Al Hammadi held the following roles as of 2025: Hub71 (Abu Dhabi tech accelerator under Mubadala) - Chairman of the Board of Directors; Abu Dhabi Securities Exchange (ADX) - Chairman; Abu Dhabi Investment Office (ADIO, under ADDED) - Head; Department of Municipalities & Transport (DMT) - Chairman from 2023; Etihad Aviation Group - Chairman; Abu Dhabi Housing Authority - Chairman; Securities & Commodities Authority (SCA, the UAE federal regulator) - Chairman; Abu Dhabi Global Market (ADGM, the financial free zone that hosts entities such as Aryam Investment 1) - Vice Chairman; Abu Dhabi Executive Council - Member.
+Taken together, the seats span ADX listings, SCA federal oversight, ADGM entity registration, and Hub71 (a Mubadala vehicle), so a Tahnoon, MGX, G42, IHC, or L'IMAD entity that is registered via ADGM, listed on ADX, or operating under the SCA falls within one or more of Al Shorafa's seats.
+His specific role in any ADGM oversight of the Aryam Investment 1 and RGH1 Investment SPV RSC Ltd registrations is not yet documented.

 G42 (Group 42 Holding Ltd) ownership chain: Sheikh Tahnoon bin Zayed Al Nahyan (ultimate beneficial owner) -> Royal Group / RGH1 Investment SPV RSC Ltd (majority shareholder) -> Group 42 Holding Ltd -> G42 Investments AI Holding RSC Ltd (GLEIF LEI: 549300K0DHLK5GR6GV13, ADGM registered as 000003845).
 G42 Investments is a wholly-owned subsidiary of Group 42.
 Registered at Office 801, Floor 8, Al Khatem Tower, ADGM, Al Maryah Island.
 Tahnoon also chairs IHC (International Holding Company, ADX-listed), with Royal Group holding 61% of IHC.

-NEGATIVE RESULTS: Aryam Investment 1 not found in: SEC EDGAR (0 hits), GLEIF (4 results all unrelated Indian entities), OCCRP Aleph (0 hits), ICIJ offshore leaks (0 hits), UK Companies House (API error but unlikely presence), US corporate registries (only unrelated FL entities), FARA (0 hits for Aryam, no UAE registration found).
-No LEI registered for Aryam Investment 1.
-Not registered as a foreign agent.
-No SEC filings.
-Entity is opaque by design - incorporated in jurisdictions (Delaware and Abu Dhabi) with minimal disclosure requirements.
+Aryam Investment 1 returned no matches across major registries: SEC EDGAR (0 hits), GLEIF (4 results, all unrelated Indian entities), OCCRP Aleph (0 hits), ICIJ offshore leaks (0 hits), UK Companies House (API error, presence unlikely), US corporate registries (only unrelated Florida entities), and FARA (0 hits, no UAE registration).
+No LEI is registered for Aryam Investment 1, it is not registered as a foreign agent, and it has no SEC filings.
+The entity discloses little, consistent with incorporation in Delaware and Abu Dhabi, jurisdictions with minimal disclosure requirements.

 MGX formed March 12 2024 by Mubadala + G42; chair Sheikh Tahnoun bin Zayed (UAE NSA); vice chair Khaldoon Al Mubarak (Mubadala CEO); $100B AUM target.